frePPLe/frepple/doc/developer-guide/adding-or-customizing-a-report.rst

    should be translated into the different languages for the user interface.

 #. | **Map the view as a URL**.
-   | To expose the view as a URL to the users you’ll need to map it to a
+   | To expose the view as a URL to the users you'll need to map it to a
      URL pattern.

    Edit the definition of the urlpatterns variable in the file urls.py to